Interviewer: What makes it a good case versus a case that the insurance company is going to defend, what are some of the factors?

 Interviewer: Is it important for the clients not to withhold any information from you?

-Guy S. DiMartino: Right.
+Guy DiMartino Law: Right.
 The thing is I want to know everything.
 I am not here to place judgment; I'm here to protect you.
 I'm here to walk you through this minefield.
 I am here to take you through the maze.
 If you don't tell me everything, I can't protect you because I don't know.
 I would rather know this information today because I can deal with it than on the second day of trial where I can't deal with it.